CGE Frequently Asked Questions

 What should I do when I first arrive in Naperville?

 All international students should check in with the CGE as soon as possible.
-To complete check-in, students must visit CGE to check-in with all of the immigration documents you used to enter the country.
+To complete check-in, students must visit the CGE to check in with all of the immigration documents used to enter the country.

 How do I update my address to maintain my valid F1 status?

 Any address changes must be reported within 10 days of the change.
-You can update your address using Merlin and emailing the Assistant Director, International Student Services and Engagement with any changes at firstname.lastname@example.org.
+You can update your address using Merlin and emailing the Associate Director of International Student Services and Engagement with any changes.

 What does CGE consider to be a full course load?